Renadalju/week2-data-work/README.md

 uv run jupyter lab
 ```
 ---
-2) then open the file located at week2-data-work\notebooks\eda.ipynb
+2) then open the file located at week2-data-work\notebooks\eda.ipynb and run it